Divine Justice – who goes to the New Jerusalem/Lake of fire, and for how long does Hell last?

 We often just simplify the after life into heaven and hell however the reality is more subtle.
-Yes there is a final good place; the new Jerusalem, and a bad place, Lake of Fire, but there are many levels to the final destinations, just as there are many type of experiences in the two temporary waiting areas.
-Hell is taylor made to the individual, some re-live sins they committed, some are haunted by the lies they believed and taught, or others are in darkness and pain.
+Yes there is a final good place; the new Jerusalem, and a bad place, Lake of Fire, but there are many levels to the final destinations, just as there are many types of experiences in the two temporary waiting areas.
+Hell is tailor made to the individual, some relive sins they committed, some are haunted by the lies they believed and taught, or others are in darkness and pain.

 God exists in the third heaven, or paradise.
 Demons exist in the second heaven, or astral plane, and they are not welcome in the third heaven.
 Certain types of angels and demons torment souls in hell, as hell is a small part of the second heaven.
 The first heaven is thought to be Earth’s physical atmosphere, or space.

-Essentially most people who have not claimed Christ’s blood will got to hell temporarily until the final judgement, then hell and the grave will give up their dead, and the ‘sheep and the goats’ judgement will begin.
-(Matt 25) Then those who refused wisdom and treated God’s people badly will go to the lake of fire and those who lived according to their conscience will go into the “nations of the saved”.
+Essentially people who have not claimed Christ’s blood will go to hell temporarily until the final judgement, then hell and the grave will give up their dead, and the ‘sheep and the goats’ judgement will begin.
+(Matt 25) (Matt 13:42) Then those who refused wisdom and treated God’s people badly will go to the lake of fire and those who lived according to their conscience will go into the “nations of the saved”.

 This is different from purgatory where everyone must go through it regardless, and where the prayers and deeds of the living will get them out of purgatory more quickly.